-At Florida National University safety is our priority.
-There are several programs that ensure the university community safety.
-Campus Crime reports are located on the FNU website and a paper copy is available in the student services office upon request.
+At Florida National University, safety is our priority.
+Several programs ensure the university community’s safety.
+Campus Crime reports are located on the FNU website, and a paper copy is available in the student services office upon request.

-Family Education Rights and Privacy Act (FERPA) — ensuring that students understand their privacy rights in regards to their educational information.
+Family Education Rights and Privacy Act (FERPA) — ensuring that students understand their privacy rights in regard to their educational information.

 FNU Annual Notification of Rights under FERPA

 Consistent with its commitment to addressing Title IX incidents, the University has grievance procedures that specify actions taken regarding Title IX complaints.
-All student complaints will be received by FNU’s Title IX coordinator in the office of Student Services.
-Any University official (e.g., faculty member, staff member, dean, etc.) informed of an allegation is required to file a report with the Title IX coordinator.
+FNU’s Title IX coordinator will receive all student complaints in the Office of Student Services.
+Any University official (e.g., faculty member, staff member, dean, etc.) informed of an allegation must file a report with the Title IX coordinator.
 All results from the investigation will remain confidential and private.